 Basal cell nevus syndrome

 BCNS, also known as Gorlin Syndrome, Gorlin-Goltz syndrome, and nevoid basal cell carcinoma syndrome, is an autosomal dominant disorder with an estimated prevalence of 1 in 57,000 individuals.
-The syndrome is notable for complete penetrance and extremely variable expressivity, as evidenced by evaluation of individuals with identical genotypes, but widely varying phenotypes.[49,55] The clinical features of BCNS differ more among families than within families.
+The syndrome is notable for complete penetrance and extremely variable expressivity, as evidenced by evaluation of individuals with identical genotypes but widely varying phenotypes.[51,57] The clinical features of BCNS differ more among families than within families.

 The diagnosis of BCNS is typically based upon characteristic clinical and radiologic examination findings.
-Genetic testing demonstrates PTCH mutations in approximately 60% of individuals with clinical manifestations supporting a diagnosis of BCNS; prenatal testing is available.[64,65] While the diagnostic criteria are outlined in Table 1, several clinical features warrant further discussion.
-Most notably, BCNS is associated with the formation of both benign and malignant neoplasms.
-The strongest benign neoplasm association is with ovarian fibromas, diagnosed in 14% to 24% of females affected by BCNS.[61,66,67] BCNS-associated ovarian fibromas are more likely to be bilateral and calcified than sporadic ovarian fibromas.
+Several sets of clinical diagnostic criteria for BCNS are in use (Refer to Table 1 for a comparison of these criteria).[66,67,68] Although each set of criteria has advantages and disadvantages, none of the sets have a clearly superior balance of sensitivity and specificity for identifying mutation carriers.
+PTCH1 mutations are found in 60% to 85% of patients who meet clinical criteria.[69,70] Most notably, BCNS is associated with the formation of both benign and malignant neoplasms.
+The strongest benign neoplasm association is with ovarian fibromas, diagnosed in 14% to 24% of females affected by BCNS.[63,67,71] BCNS-associated ovarian fibromas are more likely to be bilateral and calcified than sporadic ovarian fibromas.